MaoMao-Corp/local-word-sense-disambiguator/README.md

 This project will be used to enhance ![MaoMao-Dict](https://github.com/MaoMao-Corp/MaoMao-Dict) performance and making it fully local, privacy-respecting, free of charge, and released as free software in the “free as in freedom” sense.

 ## Motivation
-I'm tired of having to stop every time I encounter a word I don't know - or I don't know in this context.
-Existing solutions such as popup dictionaries that save you from opening a new tab but they still force you to read through every definition entry - sometimes they are a lot - and make a bold guess about which one fits better this context
+I'm tired of having to stop every time I encounter a word I don't know, or don't recognize in a particular context.
+Existing solutions such as popup dictionaries save you from opening new tabs but they still force you to read through every definition entry - sometimes there are a lot - and make a bold guess about which one better fits the context.

-Given that english is not my first language, I sometimes fail to choose the correct definition, wasting time and gaining nothing in return.
+Given that English is not my first language, I sometimes struggle to infer the correct definition, which can be really time consuming.

-This disambiguator is the solution for it, doing the hard work for us.
+This word disambiguator was created for personal use in mind, to make our daily lives better.

 ## General Overview
-For a given sentence, get's the part-of-speech and the lemma of a target word, filters
+For a given word, predicts the part-of-speech and the lemma within its context window and then gives you the most likely definition/s.